 DISCUSSION:

 Researchers have relied on recombinant reporter-expressing viruses as vital molecular tools to understand and expand upon the current understanding of viral replication and pathogenesis26-41,54.
 The most commonly favored reporter genes are luciferases and fluorescent proteins, mainly due to the technological advancements in their identification, development of improved variants, and detection by imaging technologies43-48.
-Recombinant reporter viruses are often used to accelerate virological assays, study the dynamics of viruses in vitro and in vivo, and to test the effectiveness of currently approved or new vaccine and therapeutic approaches26-41,54.
+Recombinant reporter viruses are often used to accelerate performance of virological assays, study the dynamics of viruses in vitro and in vivo, and to test the effectiveness of currently approved or new vaccine and therapeutic approaches26-41,54.
 Unfortunately, in the case of IAV, past studies were limited to the expression of a single reporter gene, which hinders the type of study that could be conducted 26-41,54.
 To avoid this limitation, we have generated a replication-competent bi-reporter IAV that expresses a Nluc luciferase and a Venus fluorescent protein (BIRFLU).

 In this report, we describe the in vitro characterization of BIRFLU and the experimental approaches to use BIRFLU to track viral infection in vivo using a mouse model of IAV infection.
 BIRFLU Nluc and Venus expression correlated with viral titers.
-In addition, BIRFLU remained stable and continued to express both reporter genes after being recovered from the lungs of infected mice.
-This approach provides researchers with an excellent opportunity to study IAV in cultured cells and in animal models, including the identification and develop of new therapeutic alternatives for the treatment of IAV infections.
+In addition, BIRFLU remained stable and continued expressing both reporter genes after being recovered from the lungs of infected mice.
+This approach provides researchers with an excellent opportunity to study IAV in cultured cells and in animal models, including the identification and development of new therapeutic alternatives for the treatment of IAV infections.

 Although BIRFLU has been generated using the backbone of PR8, other recombinant IAV using different type, subtype or viral strain backbones could be generated using the same experimental approach.
-Likewise, in this report we described the experimental procedures for the use of BIRFLU in a mouse model of IAV.
+Likewise, we described the experimental procedures for the use of BIRFLU in a mouse model of IAV.
 However, BIRFLU could be a valuable technology to evaluate IAV infection in other animal models.

 ACKNOWLEDGMENTS: